OrienteerBAP/Orienteer-Guidebook/faq.md

 A: Yes.
 For this, you will use hooks (triggers), by deriving from the OTriggered class.
 They may trigger  any automatic actions, from screen notifications or emails to making outomatic records to a log.
 For details, [see OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).

-**Q: Similarly, can Orienteer do specific actions on complicated coincidences of data from many properties of many documents?
+**Q: Similarly, can Orienteer do specific actions on coincidences of data from many properties of many documents?
 For example, identifying statistical outlyers.**

 A: Yes.
 Similarly, this will require using hooks (triggers) by deriving from the OTriggered class.
 For details, [see OrientDB guide](http://orientdb.com/docs/last/Dynamic-Hooks.html).